lin187/StarL1.5/README.md

 ```java
 private static final boolean USING_WIFI_BRIDGE = false;
 ```
-See the "Setting the Tablet and Drone info" section for how to change Wi-Fi bridge IP address. **Do not set the IP to that of the device running StarL.**
+See the "Setting the Tablet and Drone Info" section for how to change Wi-Fi bridge IP address. **Do not set the IP to that of the device running StarL.**

 *Note:* When tuning the PID controller, it is important to remember that the controller was designed for